Federal University, Lokoja: Partnership/MoU

 The university signed a memorandum of agreement with The Institute Of Sales And Marketing Management Of Nigeria (ISMMN), in enrolling of students in diploma certificate course in sales and marketing management in Nigeria.

 Anti Corruption unit

-The Independent Corrupt Practices and Other Related Offences Commission (ICPC) ingurated is anticorruption unit in federal university of lokoja, this is to curb immoral act in the institution.
+The Independent Corrupt Practices and Other Related Offences Commission (ICPC) has an anticorruption unit in the university.
+It said it is to curb incidences of immoral acts in the institution.

 Inauguration of Tech Lab

-on 16 February 2024 there is a inauguration of Tech solar power modular Lab in the university.
+On 16 February 2024, there is a inauguration of Tech solar power modular Lab in the university.

 Commission of Building

-The former governor of kogi state commission a administrative block building in federal teaching Hospital Lokoja,which is the Teaching hospital of the college of health science of the School.
+The former governor of Kogi state commission a administrative block building in federal teaching Hospital Lokoja, which is the Teaching hospital of the college of health science of the School.

 Matriculation

 on 5 April the university matriculate 4925 students into various faculty in the school for the 2023/24 Academic section.

 Convocation

-The university celebrated her 6th and 7th combined convocation ceremony on 16 October were 2511 students graduated from the university.
+The university celebrated her 6th and 7th combined convocation ceremony on 16 October.
+2,511 students graduated from the university.